 As we enter 2023 we continue to confront an uncertain world.
 We are likely heading into economic headwinds, which together with global unrest and uncertainties regarding COVID, continue to influence our thinking.
 Last year there was a modest increase in membership fees as we recovered from deficits brought on by COVID.
 In considering 2023 membership fees the Sun Valley Board, mindful of current rates of inflation and the improvements projected for our facility, was unanimous in voting to increase fees by 6-8% in every category.
 This increase in fees is within the range of price increases elsewhere, and will allow us to continue to pay our tennis, lifeguard and management staff competitively, while striving to keep Sun Valley a place that as many families as possible can still enjoy.

-We are grateful to have our manager Laura Conti working tirelessly throughout the year, putting new systems in place and updating existing system, while overseeing the many operational and maintenance efforts needed to keep Sun Valley running and ready to open in the Spring.
-The Board has been effusive in its thanks for her efforts.
+We are very fortunate to have our manager Laura Conti working tirelessly throughout the year, updating existing systems, and overseeing the many operational and maintenance efforts needed to keep Sun Valley running and ready to open in the Spring and the Board has been enthusiastic in its support for her efforts.

-We wish everyone in the Sun Valley community all the very best for the New Year as we look forward to the warm weather ahead and another terrific season of swimming and tennis.
+We wish everyone in the Sun Valley community all the very best for the upcoming Holidays and the New Year as we look forward to the warm weather ahead and another terrific season of swimming and tennis.